Learn about small-cap stocks with eToro

 Target growth

-Look for companies that could offer a new service, provide an existing service better, or which could be set to take advantage of changing circumstances or regulations in their respective industry.
+Look for companies that could offer a new service, provide an existing service better, or be set to take advantage of changing circumstances or regulations in their respective industry.

 Put in the work

-With generally less traditional reports and information released, it often takes a bit of digging to unearth quality small-cap investing opportunities.
+With generally less information and fewer traditional reports released, it often takes a bit of digging to unearth quality small-cap investing opportunities.

 Follow the money

-You can look at a variety of factors, including total asset value, price earning ratio (also known as PE ratio) and overall incomings and outgoings.
-Learning the fundamentals of research can help you to improve your investing decisions and better understand market up or downturns.
+You can look at a variety of factors, including total asset value, price earning ratio (P/E ratio), and overall incomings and outgoings.
+Learning the fundamentals of research can help you to improve your investing decisions and better understand market upturns or downturns.

 How have small-caps performed historically?

-Some believe the chance for larger growth margins means small-caps often outperform large- caps.
+Some believe that the chance for larger growth margins means that small-caps often outperform large-caps.
 And, in general, small-cap stocks have outperformed large-cap stocks in the past.
-But, as with many aspects of investing, different events and market environments can change that.
+However, as with many aspects of investing, different events and market environments can change that.

-In bear markets, following large economic downturns, many small-caps have bounced back better than their larger counterparts.
-Some say reasons for this include more impactful recovery funding by the government and the wider range of industries and sectors found within the small-cap landscape.
+On the ASX, following large economic downturns, many small-caps have bounced back better than their larger counterparts.
+Some say that reasons for this include more impactful recovery funding by the government and the wider range of industries and sectors found within the small-cap landscape.

-But, there are also times when large-caps outperform their smaller counterparts, as in the Dot-Com Bubble of the 1990s.
+For example, after the 2024 US elections when many global markets faced a sudden surge of volatility, small-caps stocks on the ASX, such as SHAPE and GWA Group, gained a six-star value during November 2024.
+There are also times when large-caps outperform their smaller counterparts though, as in the Dot-Com Bubble of the 1990s.
 However, small-cap companies started performing better once that bubble burst in 2000.

 As with other types of investments, small-caps come with a variety of benefits and risks.
 These comparatively small companies can be a great way to diversify your portfolio and could provide an entryway into a sector or industry at an agreeable price point.

-Build your investing knowledge with the eToro Academy.
+Learn more about investing and build your knowledge on the eToro Academy.

 FAQs